Did you know…

 Victorians wore layers of undergarments, not only to give their outer clothing form and shape (think of corsets and bustles), but also to protect them from sweat and dirt from their bodies.
 With most textile dyes not being colorfast (meaning that washing them with water would make the dye run), along with the fabrics themselves sometimes being delicate enough that water and/or soap would ruin them, Victorian outerwear was often not washed at all – ever!
 Instead, they would use a clothes brush to remove dust and dirt, spot treat stains when necessary and when possible, and wear underclothes that would absorb sweat and dirt, and that were made of fabrics that could be cleaned on a regular basis.
 Sometimes “dress shields” (see picture and vintage ad above) were also used – they were removable pads of fabric that were slipped into the armpits of a dress to soak up sweat and odor.
 Fabric made of cotton and wool were good for this purpose, as both have natural moisture-wicking properties, and wool is naturally anti-microbial (think of your new, “odorless” wool socks!).
 People who could afford to would also use “dusting powders” (made of starch or talcum) to block or absorb perspiration, and perfumes and scented soaps to disguise any lingering body odors.

-Come see Dressing Downtown , our new exhibit featuring turn-of-the-century clothing displayed in the Rosson House, opening February 15th.
+Come see Dressing Downtown , our new exhibit featuring turn-of-the-century clothing displayed in the Rosson House, open from February-October 2017.
 Learn more about how history “stinks” at the Smithsonian Magazine – http://www.smithsonianmag.com/history/how-advertisers-convinced-americans-they-smelled-bad-12552404/